Program

 Systems pharmacology modelling of multimodal data to combat antimicrobial resistance — Gauri Rao (University of Southern California)

-Chairs: Britta Wagenhuber (Sanofi) & Andrea Manfrin (MHRA)
+Chairs: Britta Wagenhuber (Certara) & Andrea Manfrin (MHRA)

 Leveraging QSP for Regulatory Submissions in Rare Diseases — Susana Neves-Zaph (Sanofi)